CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 The Recipient list also shows which users have opted out of the alert type.

+**NOTE:** A user will only receive one instance of an alert,  even if they are included in the recipient list by multiple criteria.  i.e.  if they have a tag and a role that include them in the recipient list, they will still only recieve one alert.

 ## Importing CIS-CAT Assessor Results ##
 **In-Application Import**